PointCHealth/ai-adf-edi-spec/docs/04-iac-strategy-spec.md

 ## 1. Objectives

-Provide a standardized, repeatable, audited approach for provisioning and updating all Azure resources supporting EDI ingestion using declarative IaC (Bicep primary; Terraform optional) integrated with CI/CD pipelines.
+Provide a standardized, repeatable, audited approach for provisioning and updating all Azure resources supporting EDI ingestion using declarative IaC (Bicep) integrated with CI/CD pipelines.

 ## 2. Scope